fballiano/magento2-devenv/README.md

 - [MailHog](https://github.com/mailhog/MailHog) for email testing
 - n98-magerun2

+# Compatibility

+This branch is only compatible with Magento 2.4.6 because of the need for OpenSearch2 support (since [ElasticSearch7 is broken in NixOS](https://github.com/NixOS/nixpkgs/issues/213951)).

 # Install the environment

 1. If you don't have devenv/NixOS installed please follow [devenv's installation guide](https://devenv.sh/getting-started), it's actually pretty easy and straightforward.